Russia's security chief blasts West, dangles nuclear threats

 Asked whether the threat of a nuclear conflict has eased, Medvedev responded: ''No, it hasn't decreased, it has grown.
 Every day when they provide Ukraine with foreign weapons brings the nuclear apocalypse closer.''

-Medvedev has issued a barrage of such strongly-worded statements in the past, blasting the U.S. and its NATO allies for what he described as their efforts to break up and destroy Russia.
+He has issued a barrage of such strongly-worded statements in the past, blasting the U.S. and its NATO allies for what he described as their efforts to break up and destroy Russia.
+It's been a drastic metamorphosis for the gentle-looking politician, who once was hailed by the West as a liberal hope.

 ''Our relations with the West are already worse than they have ever been in history,'' he said.